hashicorp/consul-template/docs/templating-language.md

 ### `spew_printf`

-Formats output according to the provided format string and then writes the generated information to stdout.
+Formats output according to the provided format string and then writes the generated information to stdout, not to the template itself.
 You can use format strings to produce a compacted inline printing style by your choice:

 * `%v`: most compact
+* `%#v`: adds types
 * `%+v`: adds pointer addresses
-* `%#v`: adds types
 * `%#+v`: adds types and pointer addresses

 ```golang